vu-5279-s21/web-scraping-stock-data/README.md

 https://chromedriver.chromium.org/downloads

-Once the driver is downloaded, add it to the c:\\Program Files folder..
+Once the driver is downloaded, add it to the c:\\Program Files folder.